Resident Requirements beginning Fall 2014

 Abuse Hotline (24 hours) 1-800-252-5400

 Addiction Helpline 1-800-559-9503

 All prospective students who wish to reside on campus must pass a criminal background check.
 Each student will be responsible for the $10.00 fee.
 Criminal background checks help to provide a safe and secure community environment.

 The College does not assume responsibility for any loss/damage of personal

 property, whether by theft, fire, vandalism, flooding, etc. Your personal property loss may be covered on your parents’ homeowners insurance.
 If not, there are insurance companies that will provide renters insurance coverage, if you feel the need to be protected.
 Any missing items should be reported in person to the Office of Residence Life and Campus Police immediately.
 Resident property lists will be available during check-in for you to fill out.
 These lists are kept on file in the Housing Office.

 Pants are to be worn around the waist at all times.
 “Sagging” will not be tolerated.
 A shirt must be worn at all times while on campus.

 Exterior doors or doors with a deadbolt to the residence halls should be locked at all times to promote safety and limit access by non-residents.
 These doors should not be left unlocked or propped open at any time.
 Unlocked doors could lead to fines for all residents of an unlocked room.
-These fines will be assessed at $25 per resident or $100 for a single resident.
+These fines will be assessed at $25 per resident or $100 collectively for all residents in that apartment.
 Front doors and bedroom doors are to remain closed and locked, except for the purpose of entering or exiting a room.
 Any student, wether resident or non-resident, found trying to enter a room illegally or by force will be removed from College housing.

 Students who fail to abide by Residence Life procedures may be assessed an administrative fine.